ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 1. `preimageOffset` - [`Word`] The value of the last requested pre-image offset.
 1. `heap` - [`Word`] The base address of the most recent memory allocation via mmap.
-1. `llReservationStatus` - [`UInt8`] The current memory reservation status where: `0` means there is no current reservation, `1` means a 4-byte memory segment is reserved, and `2` means an 8-byte memory segment is reserved.
+1. `llReservationStatus` - [`UInt8`] The current memory reservation status where: `0` means there is no reservation, `1` means a 4-byte memory segment is reserved, and `2` means an 8-byte memory segment is reserved.
    Memory is reserved via Load Linked Word (`ll`)  and Load Linked Doubleword (`lld`) instructions.
 1. `llAddress` - [`Word`] The address of the currently active memory reservation if one exists.
 1. `llOwnerThread` - [`Word`] The id of the thread that initiated the current memory reservation if one exists.